prisma/prisma1/examples/auth/README.md

 ### Open a Playground

-You can open a Playground by navigating to [http://localhost:4000](http://localhost:4000) in your browser or with the following command:
+You can either start the [desktop app](https://github.com/graphcool/graphql-playground) via

 ```sh
 graphcool playground
 ```

+Or you can open a Playground by navigating to [http://localhost:4000](http://localhost:4000) in your browser.

 ### Register a new user with the `signup` mutation